BetonQuest/BetonQuest/documentation/User-Documentation/Compatibility.md

 ## [EffectLib](http://dev.bukkit.org/bukkit-plugins/effectlib/)

 If you install this plugin on your server you will be able to set a particle effect on NPCs with conversations and use `particle` event.

+EffectLib is not a normal plugin, it's a developer tool - there are no official docs.
+However, the Magic plugin has a
+<a href="https://reference.elmakers.com/#effectlib" target="_blank">wiki</a> for EffectLib.
+It does contain a few magic specific settings though so please don't be confused if some stuff does not work.
+There is also a <a href="https://sandbox.elmakers.com/#betonquestEffectLibTemplate" target="_blank">magic editor</a> with autocompletion for EffectLib.

 You can control the behaviour of particles around the NPCs in _custom.yml_ file, in `npc_effects` section.
 Each effect is defined as a separate subsection and consists of EffectLib options (described on the EffectLib page) and several BetonQuest settings.